GIScience/openrouteservice/docs/api-reference/endpoints/matrix/index.md

 If `sources` or `destinations` is not specified in the request, each of both defaults to "all locations".
-If for example the locations array has 5 entries, the sources array has only one entry `[0]`, and `destinations` is missing, then durations are calculated from location 0 to all locations in the location list.
+If for example the locations array has 5 entries, the sources array has only one entry `[0]`, and `destinations` is missing, then duration are calculated from location 0 to all locations in the location list.

 The first entry in the result `durations` list represents the duration from location 0 to itself and is `0`.

-To specify whether distances or durations (or both) are to be calculated, the `metrics` parameter can be set accordingly.
+To specify whether distances or duration (or both) are to be calculated, the `metrics` parameter can be set accordingly.

 For details about all request parameters and the response type, see the [API Playground](https://openrouteservice.org/dev/#/api-docs/matrix_service).